 The people you interact with are respectful and polite albeit there isn’t much in the way of friendliness or warmth.
 Unlike Myanmar and Cuba there is little in the way of smiling or laughter.
 Older or disabled people aren’t a thing you see but the people you do see are incredibly impeccably dressed.
 People who aren’t used to foreigners are generally wary, but like kids around the world, younger people are less indoctrinated with prejudice and are happy to play or interact with you.

-Pyongyang is a relatively inspiring city given all the ongoing sanctions and completely spotless.
+Pyongyang is a relatively inspiring city given all the ongoing sanctions and is completely spotless.
 Much of it feels and behaves like a Shanghai of the 1980’s.
 But many of the most impressive buildings are empty.
 The Ryugyong Hotel has been unfinished for 20 years and the apartments on Scientist Street are beautiful to look at but vacant.
 Power is sporadic as is lighting with streets remaining unlit at night.
 Museums and major public institutions are empty aside from the few Western tourists and a few actors pretending to be working there.
-They claim it houses 2.5million people but it felt far, far less – more like half a million.
+In the Korean War museum, which must be the size of the Science Museum in London, there were just 30 of us walking round and the escalators, despite being four years old, looked like just a couple of hundred people had ever used them.
+Pyongyang, they claim, houses 2.5million people but it felt far, far less – more like half a million.
 The tube system is impressive and does work well but also doubles up as a bomb shelter.
 Every citizen has a patch of public land to tend at the side of the road – a pavement, grass verge, tree or bike lane – and they do so with care and pride that is genuine and not forced.
 They absolutely adore mass participation events from huge Korean style hoedowns to cheering a football match to watching a mass parade; from singing in karaoke to cheering marathon runners to taking part in leadership celebrations.
 That isn’t fake, they love it as it is an escapism from day-to-day life, a chance to get away from work for a few hours and a moment to chat up the opposite sex.
 There is a genuine desire for reunification of the two Koreas as long as it does not involve foreign powers getting involved and there is nothing but love shown towards the South Korean people and hatred towards the Japanese.

 People who had been there and embedded themselves way more into North Korean life than I said that 30% of the Western propaganda was true, 30% of it was complete bullshit and 40% lurked in a grey area of sort of true and sort of exaggerated.
 My experiences corroborated that.
 So remember the story about the ’28 approved North Korean hairstyles’?
 It is complete and utter rubbish.
 But do North Koreans eat dog all the time?
 Yes and no. They eat it three times a year on special occasions (and tastes like beef brisket if you must know).
 Is North Korea a threat to the region?
 Absolutely not.
 Is America a threat to North Korea?
 Absolutely.
 Can you get arrested and put in prison for 15 years for stealing a poster?
 Yes….and no. Do North Koreans have mobile phones?
 Yes.
 Can they use them to call abroad?
 No. Can they use the internet?
 No, but they can use an intranet of approved sites.
 Are they free citizens?
 No – but then no individual in any country on earth is, their freedom is just further down the spectrum.
 Are they happy?
 Difficult to say – if you know no better than what you have – and they don’t know any better since there is no way to see or experience the outside world – then they can’t aspire to something they don’t know exists and can’t be unhappy if they don’t have it.
 Will they revolt against the system?
 Absolutely not.
 Will sanctions work?
 No – if you have nothing and you take something away you still have nothing.
 Will bombing work?
 Highly unlikely given the North Koreans have built everything important deep underground after the Americans bombed them back to the stone age last time around.
 Is there a million people in their army?
 Probably – but they don’t have the guns, ammo or vehicles to make them into a threat of any sort to the wider world.
 Will they attack Seoul?
 Very unlikely since they would see that as an attack on themselves.